 "Vitamin C is one of the few active ingredients that can benefit all skin types," Elizabeth Tanzi, M.D., board-certified dermatologist and associate professor of dermatology at George Washington University Medical Center, previously told mindbodygreen.
-This antioxidant has been proven to have a host of skin benefits: Things like fading hyperpigmentation, brightening, supporting collagen production, and even taming rosacea (thanks to its anti-inflammatory properties).*
+This antioxidant has been proven to have a host of skin benefits: Things like fading hyperpigmentation2, brightening, supporting collagen production3, and even taming rosacea (thanks to its anti-inflammatory2 properties).*

 The active ingredient in turmeric, curcumin is a powerful anti-inflammatory that has long been used internally and externally.
 The ingredient is thought to manage inflammation at the cellular level by blocking a particular molecule that can work its way into your cells and turn on genes that lead to inflammation.* Essentially: It circumvents the inflammation process before it starts, rather than trying to manage it later.*

 Reservatrol is a naturally occurring polyphenol with antioxidant properties, and these micronutrients are also responsible for giving certain foods—such as grapes, raspberries and red wine—their deep-colored hues.
 Research has found that when used topically, this polyphenol has anti-aging benefits, namely preserving collagen levels and taming skin inflammation.
 Additionally, reservatrol has been shown to have a lightening8 and brightening effect on skin tone.